SCimpleton/simpleSCENIC/README.md

 ## Simple code to run SCENIC on your single cell data

-The fundamental bug plus of single cell seq experiments is exploring the heterogeneity of a biological sample.
+The fundamental big plus of single cell seq experiments is exploring the heterogeneity of a biological sample.
 This is particularly interesting (I think) if you are focusing on a single tissue type as it undergoes change This might be cells in a developing tissue, in culture or cells in a disease process (maybe compared to normal tissue)

 When you are doing the above, scRNAsq is essentially showing you the various _transcriptional states_ of a tissue.
 How many states exist within your sample is a tricky question, and kind of centres around some sort of combination of how diverse the sample actually is, combined with your clustering resolution and how confident you are that each cluster you annotate as a seperate state/type is actually that.

-My boss always says you should be able to stand up in court and justify that they are truly different.
+Once you've identified these changing cell states, it makes sense to ask what is driving or regulating the changes.
+In other words, **Which transcription factors are pulling the strings?**

+TO keep it SCimple, SCENIC does two things:

+**1)** It finds out which genes are co-expressed with TFs in the data, and writes that down in a table **2)** It scrutinises the results to try and reduce noise (chance co-expression)

+The latter step is more complex, but basically it uses databases (you need to download these and point SCENIC in their direction) to check if the appropriate **transcription factor binding motifs** are significantly over-represented near the **transcription start site (TSS)** of the genes picked out in step 1).
+This leaves you with a set of TFs and their targets, known together as a **'regulon'**